 You can join Facebook groups like – Indians in Germany and ask questions before moving to a particular city.

-You can also join our Discord group to get all the relevant information that you need before moving to Germany.
+You can also join our Discord community to get all the relevant information that you need before moving to Germany.

 Q4.
 What is your employment duration?